Vantana1995/react-electron/README.md

 **Important Notes:**
 - Always use proxies and anti-detection features to protect your accounts
-- Respect Twitter's rate limits to avoid account suspension
+- Respect rate limits to avoid account suspension
 - Use realistic delays between actions
 - Start with cookie warmup before running automation scripts
 - Monitor your accounts regularly for any issues